bluegardier/iac_exercise/README.md

 export AWS_DEFAULT_REGION="yourregion"
 ```

-The second step is to zip the lambda functions so that they can be uploaded properly into your AWS account.
+The next step is to zip the lambda functions so that they can be uploaded properly into your AWS account.
 ```
 cd terraform
 cd lambda